 Predestination-Freewill Dyspepsia (P2)

-Every Bible-believing Christian believes God is sovereign, that He is existentially autonomous and omni-everything.
-The question in dispute is how He expresses that sovereignty, specifically regarding individual salvation.
+Nearly every Bible-believing Christian believes God is sovereign, that He is existentially autonomous and omni-everything.
+The question in dispute is how He expresses that sovereignty, and more specific to our subject, how He expresses that sovereignty in individual salvation.

 Sovereignty: Meticulous or Selective?